 Brachial Plexus Injury Symptoms

-The symptoms of a brachial plexus injury are generally noticeable shortly after birth.
+The symptoms of a newborn brachial plexus injury are generally noticeable shortly after birth.
 Since there are several types of injury and related conditions, there is a wide spectrum of symptoms which vary from one patient to another.

 Symptoms of a Minor Injury